 Along each community transect, we performed vegetation surveys.
-On each side of the transect, we measured the cover of vegetation functional groups using a Daubenmire frame (20 frames/transect; Daubenmire, 1959).
+On each side of the transect, we measured the cover of vegetation functional groups using a Daubenmire frame (20 frames/transect, Daubenmire, 1959).
 The cover of vegetation functional groups was recorded.

-Kentucky bluegrass and smooth brome were included as separate categories because they have a unique vegetation structure and are of management interest.
 Additionally, at each plot, a Robel pole was used to quantify visual obstruction in each cardinal direction (Robel, 1970).